Dr Angelo Lo Conte

 - 'The Colours of Silence: Untold Stories of Deaf Painters in Early Modern Europe'.
 Early Career Scheme (ECS) (2020-2022).
 University Grants Committee Hong Kong.

-- Fellowship, Samuel H. Kress Fellowship in Art History, Renaissance Society of America (2022)
+Fellowship, RSA-Samuel H. Kress Fellowship in Renaissance Art History (2022)

 - Award, AVA Performance Award as Young Researcher, HKBU (2021)